 However, while oil does not typically perform well during a recession, it does typically become more attractive to investors later in the business cycle.

 The volatility of oil and its importance to the global economy makes it an important asset class for many investors.
-So how do you buy crude oil stocks?
-One easy way is to open an account with a SoFi Invest® brokerage platform.
+But again, it’s risky — so, whether you decide to invest in oil or oil-adjacent sectors and companies should be given considerable thought.

 Photo credit: iStock/kckate16